allisonmachado/blog.allison.bsb.br/posts/pubsub-faq.md

 No. In a push subscription type, you can only specify a single endpoint URL to receive messages.
 If you need to send messages to multiple endpoints, you will need to create separate push subscriptions for each endpoint.

-Alternatively, you can use pull subscriptions, where you can have multiple subscribers on a sngle subscription.
+Alternatively, you can use pull subscriptions, where you can have multiple subscribers on a single subscription.

 ## Having multiple subscribers on a subscription change message delivery?